What’s new in cancer immunotherapy research?

 Newer monoclonal antibodies

 Monoclonal antibodies (mAbs) have already become an important part of the treatment for many cancers.
 As researchers have learned more about what makes cancer cells different from normal cells, they have developed mAbs to exploit these differences.
 They have also developed newer forms of mAbs, attaching them to drugs or other substances to make them more powerful.
-New mAbs are now being studied for use against many types of cancer.
-A few are listed here.

 Newer cancer vaccines